Kazoryah/SpaceInvadersJava/README.md

     - This class is used by many others to manage all timing during the game.
 ####    Player
 ####    Protections
+####    RefreshTimer
+    - This class is a simplyfied timer, to get a constant refresh rate no matter the computer your are on.
 ####    Scoreboard
 ####    SpaceInvaders
     - Contains all functions for the game to work properly uses all previous